Julie Calley: Career

+She did not run for re-election in the 2022 Michigan House of Representatives election.

 Personal life

 Calley's husband is Brian Calley, a banker and former Lieutenant Governor of Michigan, who served in the House from the 87th District from 2007 through 2010.

 In 1997, Calley moved to Portland, Michigan.
-They have three children, Collin, Kara and Reagan, who is autistic.
+They have three children, son Collin and two daughters, Kara, who survived two open heart surgeries and Reagan, who is on the autism spectrum.